qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 However, similarity learning comes with its own difficulties such as:

-1. need for larger batch sizes usually,
+1. Need for larger batch sizes usually,
-2. more sophisticated loss functions,
+2. More sophisticated loss functions,
-3. changing architectures between training and inference.
+3. Changing architectures between training and inference.

 Quaterion is a fine tuning framework built to tackle such problems in similarity learning.
 It uses [PyTorch Lightning](https://www.pytorchlightning.ai/) as a backend, which is advertized with the motto, "spend more time on research, less on engineering."
 This is also true for Quaterion, and it includes:

 1. Trainable and servable model classes,
-2. annotated built-in loss functions, and a wrapper over [pytorch-metric-learning](https://kevinmusgrave.github.io/pytorch-metric-learning/) when you need even more,
+2. Annotated built-in loss functions, and a wrapper over [pytorch-metric-learning](https://kevinmusgrave.github.io/pytorch-metric-learning/) when you need even more,
 3. Sample, dataset and data loader classes to make it easier to work with similarity learning data,
 4. A caching mechanism for faster iterations and less memory footprint.